YZhenY/pokemon-catcher/README.md

 # pokemon-catcher
 A repository displaying solutions to problems presented with a pokemon theme; Optimal allocation, Node optimization and a Dynamic traveling salesman.
 Each problem has a "main" and "utility" file run to test each algorithm, the last file named p1, p2a or p2b is where the algorithm (coded from scratch) resides.
 Below is a description of each of the problems and algorithms.
-Further more detailed explainations of the algorithms can be found in the write-ups located in each of the respective files.
+Further more detailed explainations of the algorithms can be found in the write-ups of the respective files.

 # Optimal Allocation: Where should we put the Pokestops?